musonic/nicleb_old/_posts/2014-03-17-replicate-your-VPS.md

 This will give you very detailed and verbose information about every stage of the process.

 For more info about salt and for finding help don't forget to check out their [docs](http://docs.saltstack.com).

+###Well done for getting this far!

+If you're still reading then well done!
+I hope you've found it interesting and useful.
+My next post will probably be on Symfony2 but check back and find out and be sure to post links to this blog and leave comments if you've found it useful.